Dlloydev/Toggle/README.md

 - beneficial for interrupt applications
 - improves noise immunity when using longer cables

-Connections are shown both without and with capacitors installed.
+Connections shown below are for 3-position switches, both without and with capacitors installed.
+Note: Connections for basic SPST or SPDT buttons or switches requiring only 1 input are similar and not shown.